AttackingOrDefending/pydraughts/README.md

 Thanks to [RoepStoep](https://github.com/RoepStoep) for his [draughtsnet](https://github.com/RoepStoep/draughtsnet) which was modified to add support for Hub engines.
 Thanks to [akalverboer](https://github.com/akalverboer) for their [DXC100_draughts_client](https://github.com/akalverboer/DXC100_draughts_client) which was modified to add support for DXP engines.

 ## License
 pydraughts is licensed under the GPL 3 (or any later version at your option).
-Check out LICENSE.txt for the full text.
+Check out LICENSE for the full text.
 The license of [ImparaAI/checkers](https://github.com/ImparaAI/checkers) is also present [here](ImparaAI%20checkers%20LICENSE).